Taking a Stand Against Dog Bite Injuries

 As much as we love our dogs, there's no denying the fact that they sometimes bite the hand that feeds them.
 According to statistics from the CDC, more than 4.5 million dog bites occur in the U.S. every year.
 Of those, 800,000 require medical treatment.

 So, what should you do if you're bitten by a dog?
-How do you go about reporting a dog bite — and to whom?
+How do you go about — and to whom?
 Here's some guidance in case you find yourself on the wrong side of a dog's teeth.

 Remember all of those deaths from dog attacks?
 If you're concerned about an aggressive dog in your neighborhood, you should definitely file an official complaint with your local animal control office.